marlondavid98/se_project_aroundtheus/README.md

 Instagram like page where you can post images of your travels for evryone to see.

 # Techniques Used
-In thi sproject we focused on learning how to implement display:grid and how to change how the webpage looks on different devices.
+In this project we focused on learning how to implement display:grid and how to change how the webpage looks on different devices.

 # Screenshots on different sized screens
 Desktop size ![Alt text](image.png)  ![Alt text](image-1.png)